Joe Sullivan (cybersecurity): Volunteer government roles

 Over the years, Sullivan has held several positions at government agencies and national organizations.
 From 2011 to 2016, he served as a commissioner at National Cyber Security Alliance, a non-profit organization that promotes cybersecurity and privacy education, where he ran a number of cyber security awareness initiatives.
 In 2012, he became a board member for the National Action Alliance for Suicide Prevention and co-authored the "2012 National Strategy for Suicide Prevention".

 In April 2016, President Obama appointed him as a commissioner on the Commission on Enhancing National Cybersecurity, a government body that was dissolved in December 2016 after releasing recommendations to the White House on how to address the nation's cybersecurity issues.

 2016 Uber Data Breach, Trial and Conviction

 In August 2020, the US Department of Justice announced criminal charges against Sullivan for obstruction of justice for his handling of the 2016 data breaches at Uber.
 The criminal complaint said Sullivan arranged, with CEO Travis Kalanick's knowledge, to pay a ransom for the breach as a "bug bounty" to conceal its true nature, and to falsify non-disclosure agreements with the hackers to say they had not obtained any data.
-In December 2021, he faced additional charges of wire fraud.
+In December 2021, he faced additional charges of wire fraud, however they were dismissed.

-On October 6th 2022, Sullivan was convicted of one count of obstruction of justice, and one count of misprision of felony.
-He is currently awaiting sentencing.
-The trial of Sullivan represents the first United States federal prosecution of a corporate executive for the handling of a data breach.
+On October 6, 2022, Sullivan was convicted of one count of obstruction of justice, and one count of misprision of felony.
+He was sentenced to three years probation on May 4, 2023.
+The trial of Sullivan represented the first United States federal prosecution of a corporate executive for the handling of a data breach.